hfigueira/ux-kitchen-sink/README.md

 - Inside `src` folder, we have two other folders, `doc` and `themes`:
   - The `doc` folder is where we will add the documentation to each of the components;
-  - The `themes` folder is where we are going to add our themes - and add the styling that will overwrite the default styles to the components;
+  - The `themes` folder is where we are going to add our themes - and add the styling that will overwrite the default styles of the components;

 	Inside this last one, we have two main `.scss` files:
   	- `_variables.scss` - this is where we will add our main color palette and our functional variables using that same palette;
   	- `_generic.scss` - this is where we will add the generic variables, that will be overwritten by our themes.

-- Inside the `doc` folder we are going to see two other folders, `_components` and `static`:
-	- The `_components` folder is where all of our components will be, divided by folders for each component;
+- Inside the `doc` folder we are going to see another folder, the `_components`.
+The `_components` folder is where all of our components will be, divided by folders for each component;

-	- The `static` folder is where our documentation site layout lives - the structure of the page - in this case, it’s the same page for all components.
+- The `build` folder is where our documentation site layout lives - the structure of the page - in this case, it’s the same page for all components.

 - The `dist` folder is our output, or the final product, lets say.
 We don’t need to change anything here, since it’s dynamic and automatically built.
 This last one is the folder that we are going to use to make it “live” if we want to publish it to a server and where all the compiled CSS files are (base stylesheet, themes and documentation).